hf-thompson-lab/pnetr/doc/pnet_model.md

 ## Model Overview

-> The model equations were extracted from the MATLAB code downloaded from the [official website](https://www.pnet.sr.unh.edu/).
+> The model equations were extracted from the MATLAB and C++ code downloaded from the [official website](https://www.pnet.sr.unh.edu/).

 Notations: